CeliaRipple/CeliaRipple.github.io/streamflowanalysis.md

 SRTM
 ![Channel Networks SRTM](Batch2realSRTMchannelntwrk.png)

-Batch processes were useful for this lab because the purpose of the lab is to identify and evaluate the prevalance of error in our hydrological analysis.
+Batch processes were useful for this lab because the purpose of the lab because they allow the user to create multiple outputs of the same place while changing things like the data source or the interpolation techniques.

 The user can also run Number files for the study area through the first two steps of the batch procress so that the user will have a mosaicked and reprojected map of the number file.
 The number file has a code that allows the user to see where the data for each cell